 Compose.ly is an elite content platform that operates as a job board.
 You fill out a profile indicating your areas of expertise and the platform sends you projects that fit with your qualifications.
 You claim the ones you want and work directly with the client or through the Managed Service platform.

-Compose.ly writers earn an average of 10 cents to 14 cents per word, which is much more than you’ll see on most job boards.
-Of course, not everyone gets approved – actually, more than 99 percent of applicants don’t, according to the company.
+Compose.ly writers earn an average of 10 cents to 14 cents per word, which is much more than you’ll see on most job boards and content mills.
+Of course, not everyone gets approved – actually, more than 99 percent of applicants don’t, according to the company’s blog post here.

 UpWork (Special Mention)